kingsalmonella/CNA340/README.md

-# Project Title
+# PythonAssignment

-One Paragraph of project description goes here.
+This code takes an IP address entered by the user and determines if the IP is a router or lease.

 ## Getting Started

-These instructions will [do something] on your local machine for [development/experimentation/demo].
+These instructions will [do something] on your local machine for _PythonAssignment_.

 ### Prerequisites